-While a nursing home is often the most practical option for elderly relatives who can no longer care for themselves, moving a loved one to a nursing home can be a difficult decision that affects the entire family, emotionally and financially.
+While a nursing home is often the most practical option for elderly relatives who can no longer care for themselves, moving a loved one to a nursing home can be a difficult decision that affects the entire family both emotionally and financially.
 The family must trust the facility they choose to provide safe and compassionate care for those who may not be able to speak up for themselves.
-When a nursing home violates that trust by abusing or neglecting their family member, it can be devastating for everyone involved.
+When nursing home abuse and neglect is present, it is devastating for everyone involved.

-Unfortunately, incidents of abuse and neglect in nursing homes occur more frequently than anyone would want to imagine.
-A study identified by The National Center on Elder Abuse revealed that one in three nursing homes nationwide received citations for violating federal standards that had either caused harm to a resident or had the potential to do so.
+Unfortunately, incidents of nursing home abuse and neglect occur more frequently than anyone wants to imagine.
+A study identified by The National Center on Elder Abuse revealed that one in three nursing homes nationwide received citations for violating federal standards that had either caused harm to a resident, or had the potential to do so.
 The same study showed one out of ten nursing homes had violations that resulted in harm, serious injury, or life-threatening consequences for the residents.

-Most nursing homes strive to provide proper care, just as most caregivers do not have malicious intent.
-In some instances, however, the facilities do not have the time or funds to implement and maintain safety precautions such as adequate lighting, comprehensive staff training, and effective security measures.
+Most nursing homes strive to provide proper care, and most caregivers do not have malicious intent.
+In some instances, however, the facilities do not have the time or funds to implement and maintain basic safety precautions like adequate lighting, comprehensive staff training, and effective security measures.
 Caregivers are often overworked or improperly trained.

 “Regardless of the reason, allowing the most vulnerable members of our population to be harmed in facilities that are supposed to be taking care of them constitutes a national tragedy that needs to be stopped,” says attorney Mark Bernstein of The Sam Bernstein Law Firm.

-One way to stop the abuse is by filing a lawsuit against the nursing home.
-Our skilled and sensitive attorneys believe that neglect and abuse should not occur in nursing homes, assisted care or adult foster care facilities, and they know how to hold these facilities accountable so families get the restitution they and their loved one deserve.
+One way to stop nursing home abuse and neglect is by filing a lawsuit against the nursing home.
+Our skilled and sensitive attorneys believe that neglect and abuse should not occur in nursing homes, assisted care or adult foster care facilities, and they know how to hold these facilities accountable, giving families the restitution they and their loved one deserve.

 While most cases involve a serious injury or physical condition caused by malnutrition or medication mistakes, there may also be an associated civil rights claim, such as age or gender-based discrimination.